EddOliver/Covital/README.md

 <img src="https://i.ibb.co/rZGghY2/diagrama.png">

-COVITAL's solutions consists of:
+#### COVITAL's solutions consist of:

-1. An information aggregator (https://main.covital.com.mx/) that includes:
+#### 1. An information aggregator (https://main.covital.com.mx/) that includes:
    - Map by state that shows the number of cases in an easy manner and a graph that shows the growth of that.
    - Instructions and links regarding self-care during the pandemic
    - A machine learning Powered Emotional Positivity Map
    - A service that separates the real news from the fake news.

+It is an IBM cloud foundry application that makes use of several of IBM’s cloud toolchains and other services, and we do ML, but we’ll get to that.
+The intention of this aggregator is to become a source in which you can be informed of everything regarding COVID19 for the day in less than 5 minutes and in a very simple way.

-2. An IoT Risk assesing platform for Medical Professionals that include two main devices:
+#### 2. An IoT Risk assesing platform for Medical Professionals that include two main devices:

    - Heart Rate and Step tracking band with Gateway [Link]()
    - Clothing embedded device that tracks Temperature, Air quality, Movement, Pressure and more.